Nuitka/Nuitka-website/doc/info/unwanted-module.rst

-For best results, you should compile with ``--noinclude-default-mode=error`` and help to get your compilation error free by removing the problematic imports from 3rd party software with ``anti-bloat`` contributions.
+For best results, you should compile with ``--noinclude-default-mode=error`` and help to get your compilation error-free by removing the problematic imports from 3rd party software with ``anti-bloat`` contributions.

-Alternatively for popular packages, report the issue, and we might do it for you, but there are guides on how to do this, and ideally you contribute yourself.
+Alternatively, for popular packages, report the issue, and we might do it for you, but there are guides on how to do this, and ideally you contribute yourself.

-If you do not care, you can add ``--noinclude-unittest-mode=allow`` or whatever options is triggering this.
+If you do not care, you can add ``--noinclude-unittest-mode=allow`` or whatever options are triggering this.

-If you really do not care, and do not want to see the message you can disable the mnemonic with ``--nowarn-mnemonic=unwanted-module`` and carry on, the warning will no longer show itself, but the impact of including too much in your compilation will persist and new instances will not be reported.
+If you do not care and do not want to see the message, you can disable the mnemonic with ``--nowarn-mnemonic=unwanted-module`` and carry on, the warning will no longer show itself, but the impact of including too much in your compilation will persist, and new instances will not be reported.